 3. Highlight a clear call to action

-It seems obvious, but in pursuing a higher conversion rate on your product pages, make sure you don’t accidentally drown out the most important element: your add-to-cart button.
-Buying should be easy, which means your call to action should be impossible to miss, without being gaudy or clashing with your product page design.
+It seems obvious, but in your pursuit of an “optimized” product page make sure you don’t accidentally drown out the most important element: your add to cart button.
+Buying should be easy, which means your call to action should be impossible to miss, without being gaudy or clashing with your design.

 4. Activate live chat on key pages

-Live chat is consistently rated as having the highest satisfaction levels across all support channels; customers like that they get answers fast and multitask, and feel it’s the most efficient use of their time.
+Live chat is consistently rated as having the highest satisfaction levels across all support channels; customers like that they get answers fast, can multitask, and feel it’s the most efficient use of their time.

-Live chat also lets prospective customers know that you’re easily and quickly accessible, making your business more trustworthy.
+Live chat also lets your visitors know that you’re easily and quickly accessible, making your business more trustworthy.
 Even if your visitors don’t use live chat, just seeing that it’s available can give them that added peace of mind.

 When your visitors do choose to use live chat, that’s your opportunity to help them address questions that may be stalling their purchase.
 You don’t have to be a salesperson; just be as helpful and transparent as possible.
 For example, having live chat available fits with ThirdLove’s stated mission to help their customers find a bra that fits.